Alioax/rs/REPOSITORY_STRUCTURE.md

 3. **Organized Outputs**: Each homework's outputs stay with its code
 4. **Flexible**: Can include supporting scripts alongside notebooks
 5. **Professional**: Clean structure suitable for portfolio/GitHub
+6. **Experiments**: Side projects are clearly separated from official homework
+7. **Exploratory**: Safe space for testing ideas without mixing with assignments

 ## Alternative: Simpler Structure